-Women from Devon are planning the city’s largest gathering against sexual violence on the streets this autumn.
+Women from Devon are planning another large gathering against sexual violence on the streets this winter.
 The Reclaim the Night events are designed to promote public awareness about the levels of violence and harassment experienced by women and girls on our streets.

 A member of our team is planning to raise money by running in the London Marathon next year.
 Devon Rape Crisis and Sexual Abuse Services were lucky enough to win a place via the charity ballot and set out to find the right person to represent them.
 They didn’t have to look far.
 One of our Specialist Support Workers, Beverley Flavell, has run several half marathon’s and had always wanted to run in the London Marathon.

 Devon Rape Crisis & Sexual Abuse Services will be presenting this training day on 14th September in North Devon for staff and volunteers from statutory and third sector organisations.

 The aim of the day is to increase the skills, knowledge and confidence of staff and volunteers supporting people who have experienced sexual violence in Devon.

 The cost of the day, including all refreshments, is £95 per person.

 A £20 per person discount is available for third & voluntary sector organisations when 3 or more people book on to the training at the same time, making it only £75 per person.

 Please support us by buying a ticket for the new Torbay Lottery.

 Buy your tickets from our page and we get 50%.

 Devon Rape Crisis and Sexual Abuse Services presents a free public event: Jen Smith poses the question A CRISIS WITH CONSENT?